Hit the Pavement

 With minimal grade and a wide, flat path, the Green River Trail is a cycler's dream!
 This route is designated for non-motorized use and makes for a leisurely pace, offering a chance to look around and breathe in the fresh air.

-3rd Stop: Lunch at Sharps RoastHouse
+3rd Stop: A Picnic Lunch at Angle Lake Park

 4th Stop: Des Moines Creek Trail & Beach Park

 From Angle Lake, the coastal town of Des Moines beckons.
-The best way to reach the beach is via the 2.2 mile Des Moines Creek Trail, this paved trail through the woods makes you feel like you’re miles away from civilization and ends right at the Des Moines Beach Park.
+The best way to reach the beach is via the 2.2-mile Des Moines Creek Trail.
+This paved trail through the woods makes you feel like you’re miles away from civilization and ends right at the Des Moines Beach Park.

 Final Stop: Saltwater State Park

 Just 2.7-miles exists between Des Moines Beach Park and Saltwater State Park.
 Ride along the wooded forest road with amazing views of Puget Sound as you enter the State Park.
-There are picnic tables, fire pits along the water and a small sandy beach with piles of large driftwood.
+There are picnic tables, fire pits along the water, and a small sandy beach with piles of large driftwood.
 To the left is a small campground with about 30 campsites tucked in the woods.
 It's a short walk to nearby restrooms and just a bit further to the waterfront.

 Despite our rainy weather and crazy hills, Seattle is a biking town!
 Whether you want a solo adventure or a good trail to take the family, we have something for you.

 - Access the Duwamish-Green River Trail from Fort Dent Park in Tukwila.
-This roughly 10.5 mile trail connects to the Interurban Trail and runs along the Duwamish and Green Rivers.
+This roughly 10.5-mile trail connects to the Interurban Trail and runs along the Duwamish and Green Rivers.
 This paved trail is popular with commuters during the week and families on the weekends.

 Want to take the family on a bicycle tour?
 Here are just some of the groups offering them: